 There are many services that a web hosting provider can offer, with a dedicated server being the pinnacle of them.
-Instead of sharing a server like you would with a VPS or a Shared Hosting service, you get a full bare-metal server to yourself.
+Instead of sharing a server as you would with a VPS or Shared Hosting service, you get a full bare-metal server to yourself.
 All of that machine’s resources are available only for you to use as you please.

 What is IPMI?
+[Definition]